1 Syntax for Modifiers: a generalization of linear-types syntax

 f2 :: Int %Many -> Bool -- accepted: Many :: Multiplicity

--- rejected: the second use of '%m' has an unknown type
+-- rejected: the second use of '%m' has an unknown kind

 map :: forall (m :: Multiplicity). (a %m -> b) -> [a] %m -> [b]